32 Different Types of Moths in Minnesota

 8. American Lappet Moth

-The American Lappet Moth (Phyllodesma americana) is a species of moth found in North America.
+The American Lappet Moth (Phyllodesma americana) is a moth species in North America.
 It is a medium-sized, grayish-brown hairy moth with two distinctive lappets on the front wings and four lappets on the rear wings.

-Minnesota‘s lappet types of moths can range from light brown to black in color with yellowish-orange or white patches along the edges.
+Minnesota‘s lappet types of moths can range from light brown to black with yellowish-orange or white patches along the edges.
 The body of this species is covered in fine, shaggy hair.

 The American Lappet Moth’s habitat ranges from southern Canada to northern Mexico, where it can often be found in deciduous forests and grassland habitats.
 Adult types of moths in Minnesota feed on developing seeds of trees and shrubs, as well as nectar from flowers and sap from oaks and other hardwoods.